HaploidJS/haploidjs.github.io/docs/guide/sandbox/README.md

 # JS Sandbox

-The sandbox has become the standard of the micro front -end frame.According to the business needs of the front line, haploid.js focuses on the realization of each family, focusing on making some capabilities in the following fields:
+The sandbox has become a standard feature of the micro-frontend frameworks.
+Haploid.js according to the actual business needs, after referring to the implementation of various, focusing on the following areas to do some capacity strengthening:

 1. Js Execution
 2. DOM Visit
-3. Environmental Agent
+3. Environmental Proxy
 4. Local Event

-You can only choose whether to open the sandbox when the registry application, and use the `sandbox` option:
+You can only enable the sandbox when registering sub-applications, by the `sandbox` option:

 ```ts{4}
 container.registerApp({